-- 6 Set the color's transparency as desired. - 7 Set the color to be used for sources whose color levels might not be defined, by clicking the tab that corresponds to the color space you wish to use, and then choosing the desired color (see Configuring a Video Monitor's Alarm Reporting Behavior on page 266, for more information). - 8 Click OK to close the color picker window.
+- 6 Set the color's transparency as desired. - 7 Set the color to be used for sources whose color levels might not be defined, by clicking the tab that corresponds to the color space you wish to use, and then choosing the desired color (see Configuring a Video Monitor's Alarm Reporting Behavior on page 271, for more information).